Is Bakkt Holdings Inc. (BKKT) a threat to investors?

-Bakkt Holdings Inc. (NYSE:BKKT) closed Tuesday at $1.68 per share, down from $1.73 a day earlier.
-While Bakkt Holdings Inc. has underperformed by -2.89%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BKKT fell by -86.63%, with highs and lows ranging from $18.32 to $1.59, whereas the simple moving average fell by -47.27% in the last 200 days.
+The share price of Bakkt Holdings Inc. (NYSE:BKKT) fell to $1.64 per share on Monday from $1.68.
+While Bakkt Holdings Inc. has underperformed by -2.38%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BKKT fell by -88.71%, with highs and lows ranging from $15.64 to $1.59, whereas the simple moving average fell by -47.29% in the last 200 days.

 3 Tiny Stocks Primed to Explode